CoconutOnPalm/fltt-compiler/README.md

 # Language Structure

-The structure is described by the fltt-compiler's language, some parameters are encapsulated in `< >` brackets
+The structure is described by the fltt-compiler's language, some parameters are encapsulated in the `< >` brackets

 ## main()
 ```c++